 Property management software is mainly used within the following sectors: residential housing, hotel and hospitality industry, commercial real estate or corporate real estate.
 Property and real estate managers have unique needs when it comes to technology and software.
 This becomes even more challenging due to the different roles and responsibilities in property and real estate management.
 There are many solutions on the market that meet these specific needs, either as a point solution or as integrated software.
 Of course this also means that the average cost of property management software can vary considerably.

 How is property management software used?

-There are different uses of property management software.
-The property management function within an Integrated Workplace Management System (IWMS) typically focuses on corporate real estate processes (CRE) for both property owners and occupiers.
-In real estate management, an IWMS typically supports business processes such as lease management, portfolio management, transaction management and strategic property planning.
-Distinct from standalone tools, in an IWMS these property management functions integrate with adjacent real estate processes such as maintenance management, sustainability, facility management, space management and workplace optimisation.
-Therefore specific features of property management software can differ.
+There are different uses for property management software.
+The property management function within an Integrated Workplace Management System (IWMS) usually focuses on corporate real estate processes (CRE) for both property owners and occupiers.
+In real estate management, an IWMS typically supports business processes such as lease management, portfolio and real estate asset management, transaction management, (capital) project management and strategic property planning.
+Different to a standalone property management system or other tools, an IWMS integrates these property management functions with adjacent processes such as maintenance management, sustainability, facility management, space management and workplace optimisation.

-The huge financial impact that is involved in corporate real estate for large organisations and multinationals combined with the increasing need for portfolio transparency, compliance and business continuity, builds an immediate business case for the implementation of a property management software.
-Because markets and demographics change fast, organisations that exploit and operate many branches or locations have an urgent need for property management systems.
-Banks, retailers, the pharmaceutical, production or hospitality industries need fast acquisition and sale of properties, timely lease cancellation or renegotiation, and assets that represent their brand properly.
+The huge financial impact that is involved in corporate real estate for large organisations and multinationals combined with the increasing need for portfolio transparency, compliance and business continuity, builds an immediate business case for the implementation of property management software.
+Particularly software that combines the functionality of multiple property management solutions into a single property management system.
+Markets and demographics are rapidly changing, which means that organisations that exploit and operate many branches or locations have an urgent need for property management systems.
+Banks, retailers, and the pharmaceutical, production or hospitality industries need fast acquisition and sale of properties, timely lease cancellations or renegotiations, and assets that correctly represent their brand.